 Community perception of MCMS varies depending upon the level of involvement.
 Many parent groups are comfortable engaging on committees and providing feedback regarding the campus.
-Survey completion was significantly lower for the 2022-2023 school year as a result of the Title I survey being combined with the K-12 Insight Survey.
+However, survey completion rate has been stagnant over the past two years based on various factors.